AT ASONE MINISTRIES WE BELIEVE

 Poverty alleviation efforts must shift from enabling dependency through charity and aid, to empowering local people to lead and drive change in their own community’s development.

-Yet, Uganda remains among the poorest nations in the world.
-With a GDP per capita of $935.
-The country still faces high unemployment, school drop rates, and maternal mortality rates.
+Uganda remains one of the poorest nations in the world, with a GDP per capita of just $1,014.
+The country faces severe challenges, including high unemployment, low school completion, and high maternal mortality.